Power BI Desktop privacy levels

 |Ignore the Privacy levels and potentially improve performance (off)||Privacy levels are not considered when combining data, however, performance and functionality of the data may increase.|

-Security Note: Enabling Privacy Levels by selecting Ignore the Privacy levels and potentially improve performance in the Privacy Levels dialog could expose sensitive or confidential data to an unauthorized person.
-Do not enable Privacy Levels unless you are confident that the data source does not contain sensitive or confidential data.
+Security Note: Selecting Ignore the Privacy levels and potentially improve performance in the Privacy Levels dialog could expose sensitive or confidential data to an unauthorized person.
+Do not turn this setting to off unless you are confident that the data source does not contain sensitive or confidential data.

 The Ignore the Privacy levels and potentially improve performance does not work in the Power BI service.
 As such, Power BI Desktop reports with this setting enabled, which are then published to the Power BI service, do not reflect this behavior when used in the service.